gb160/gb160.github.io/info_purchasing.md

 The price of the app is £15 (UK/GBR) for a 12 month license, you will be entitled to free updates within that 12 months.

-In the case of upgrading/losing your device, it is possible to switch your login to a different device for a further £5 (UK/GBR)

 If none of this is a problem then purchase by choosing your preferred payment method at the bottom of this page.

 **All Payment options are completely secure, all Credit/Debit card purchases are handled directly by Paypal, all crypto purchases are handled directly by Coinbase**